kitagawaseesoo/gh-pages-sample/en_how_to_use_member.md

 <h4 class="h4">An email with the ABCI Account name and initial access procedures and URL will be sent to the individual ABCI users.<br />(Please follow the instructions and ABCI users will be able to use ABCI immediately.)</h4>
 </div>

 <br /><br /><br />

-<h3 class="h3">Changes to the registered ABCI User/Group Information: ABCI Rules Attachment No.3</h3>
+### Changes to the registered ABCI User/Group Information: ABCI Rules Attachment No.3
+{: .h3 }

 <div class="bubble">
 <h4 class="h4">Request to change the registered ABCI User/Group Information<br />(ABCI Rules Attachment No.3)</h4>
 <a href="https://portal.abci.ai/user/?lang=en" target="_blank"><u>https://portal.abci.ai/user/?lang=en</u></a>